Kong/kong-pongo/README.md

 ## Update

-Since the shell script is symbolic linked to ~/.local/bin/pongo, in order to update the program, all you have to do is to fetch latest changes from this repo:
+Since the Pongo script is symbolic linked to `~/.local/bin/pongo`, in order to update Pongo, all you have to do is to fetch latest changes from the Pongo repo:

 ```
 cd <repo cloned directory>